 The Hague Approach Embodies The Hague Institute

-The Hague Institute for Global Justice is an independent, nonpartisan organization established to conduct interdisciplinary policy-relevant research, develop practitioner tools, and convene experts, practitioners and policymakers to facilitate knowledge sharing.
-Through this work the Institute aims to contribute to, and further strengthen, the global framework for preventing and resolving conflict and promoting international peace.
-“Without
+Using The Hague Approach to inform its work in peacebuilding, The Hague Institute for Global Justice has continued to conduct interdisciplinary policy-relevant research, develop practitioner tools, and convene experts and policymakers to facilitate knowledge sharing.
+We view contemporary global challenges through three analytical perspectives – conflict prevention, rule of law and global governance.
+Through this work the Institute aims to further strengthen the global framework for preventing and resolving conflict and promote international peace.